-GMA enumerated thirteen planning goals that are to be used to guide the development and adoption of comprehensive plans and the development regulations that support the plans.
+GMA identifies enumerated_fifteen thirteen planning goals that are to be used intended to guide the development and adoption of comprehensive plans and the development regulations that support the plans.
+The legislature later added the goals and policies of the Shoreline Management Act as the fourteenth GMA goal.
 Local plans must implement these goals in a balanced manner: